 10.Gaining the correct insurance

-To be able to practice in Aesthetic Medicine, you must have medical indemnity insurance, public liability insurance, building and contents insurance.
+To be able to practice in Aesthetic Medicine and kick start your aesthetic career, you must have medical indemnity insurance, public liability insurance, building and contents insurance.
 If you practice without the correct insurances and end up with a claim, this can result in heavy fines and your business may not be able to continue.
-At Cosmetic Courses, we have partnered with Medical Insurance provider Hamilton Fraser for our trading needs, another reputable and well recognised Medical Insurance provider is Cosmetic Insure.

 Here at Cosmetic Courses we offer support right the way through your aesthetic career from choosing which course to start with, creating tailored training packages to meet your requirements and business support to help you become a successful practitioner.
 But what makes us stand out from other training providers?
-We are one of the only aesthetic training providers led by a Consultant Plastic Surgeon, we have been training delegates for almost 15 years now so we know what it takes to become a safe and competent injector and we place a real emphasis on practical-based training.
+We are one of the only aesthetic training providers led by a Consultant Plastic Surgeon, we have been training delegates since 2002 so we know what it takes to become a safe and competent injector and we place a real emphasis on practical-based training.

-If you would like more information on the courses that we offer to help you get started in aesthetics then please feel free to contact one of our course co-ordinators.
+If you would like more information on the courses that we offer to help you get started in aesthetics then please feel free to contact one of our course co-ordinators: 01844 390110 / [email protected]